Top Mental Models for Thinkers

 future value | Economics | ||

-gain | Term | Arts | in audio recording, a control that allows more or less of the source sound into the channel being recorded |
+gain | Term | Arts | In audio recording, a control that allows more or less of the source sound into the channel being recorded. |

 game theory | Math | ||

-Gates' Law | Theory | Philosophy | the idea that software development speed halves every 18 months, negating the acceleratory effects of Moore's Law and preventing computing from leaping greatly forward |
+Gates' Law | Theory | Philosophy | The idea that software development speed halves every 18 months, negating the acceleratory effects of Moore's Law and preventing computing from leaping greatly forward. |

 Gaussian distribution | Term | Statistics | the Normal distribution |

-GDP (Gross Domestic Product) | Model | Economics | the sum of all public and private goods produced within a given period; a measure of a country's economic health |
+GDP (Gross Domestic Product) | Model | Economics | The sum of all public and private goods produced within a given period; a measure of a country's economic health. |

 generalists and specialists | Philosophy | ||

-genetic algorithms | Science & Technology | an approach to AI based on evolutionary models, in which multiple candidate solutions to a problem are generated randomly by mutation and recombination, then iterated over thousands of generations through fitness functions to weed out the best of each generation | |
+genetic algorithms | Science | An approach to AI based on evolutionary models, in which multiple candidate solutions to a problem are generated randomly by mutation and recombination, then iterated over thousands of generations through fitness functions to weed out the best of each generation. | |

 germ theory of disease | Scientific Law | ||